Gangwa-Labs/Music-reactive/README.md

 # TrapJumpers
-Music reactive LED Lamps that offer full color scaling
+Music reactive LED Lamps with perfect diffusion

 This project is heavily influenced by another maker who started me on this project, I will link his github below.
 There were problems with the code that ranged from signals dropping and I generally did not like how the master minion code was set up and I believe it could be improved so here we are.